-If you have ever driven in the rural areas of the Midwest, Illinois included, you know just how many deer bound in front of you across the roads at night.
-This deer didn’t quite make it across, and it just so happened to be one of the largest-framed whitetails anyone has ever seen.
+If you've ever driven in the rural areas of the Midwest, Illinois included, you know just how many deer bound in front of you across the roads at night.
+This deer didn't quite make it across, and it just so happened to be one of the largest-framed whitetails anyone has ever seen.

 Illinois conservation officer Jim Twitchell was directed to pick up a road-killed deer in Randolph County, Illinois back in November of 1965.
 According to Legendary Whitetails, Jim and the others who saw the deer found themselves unable to believe the size of either the body or the rack.
 They were enormous!

 As you can see, the rack is one of a kind and ridiculously big, but what was almost more impressive was the fact that the buck weighed over 400 pounds.
 Forever coined the Illinois Roadkill Buck, another giant fell victim of a vehicle's grill as they so often do.